wix-incubator/wixmedia-python/images.md

 left|Focus on the left side of the image, vertical center. right|Focus on the right side of the image, vertical center. face|Focus on a face on the image.
 Detects a face in the picture and centers on it.
-When multiple faces are detected in the picture, the focus will be on one of them. all-faces|Focus on all faces in the image.
+When multiple faces are detected in the picture, the focus will be on one of them. faces|Focus on all faces in the image.
 Detects multiple faces and centers on them.
 Will do a best effort to have all the faces in the new image, depending on the size of the new canvas.

 **Sample Request**
 ```python